ombikashnitrkl/Leave-management-system-by-ombiksh/docs/install/README.md

 # Installation

-Jorani has been tested with Apache, ngnix and lighttpd.
+Leave management system has been tested with Apache, ngnix and lighttpd.
-Jorani is compatible with HHVM as Codeigniter is 100% compatible with the VM.
+It is compatible with HHVM as Codeigniter is 100% compatible with the VM.
-Jorani is compatible with PHP 7.0 (starting from v0.4.0) except for Excel exports (on May, 1st 2015)
+It is compatible with PHP 7.0 (starting from v0.4.0) except for Excel exports (on May, 1st 2015)

 ## General considerations

 * The Jorani application must have write privileges on <code>application/logs</code> folder.
 * Some PHP extensions are required (e.g. mcrypt, mysqli, xml, zip, gd).
-* The default user is *bbalet* and password is *bbalet*.
+* The default user is *ombikash* and password is *bbalet*.
 * A script at the root of the installation (requirements.php) allows you to check your system.
 * Change <code>application/config/config.php</code> in order to modify the default behavior of Jorani.

 ## Database setup

-Jorani has been tested with MySQL and MariaDB (please note that functions are created in the schema).
+It has been tested with MySQL.
 Please follow these steps :
 * Create a database.
 * Import <code>/sql/lms.sql</code>.
 * Change <code>application/config/database.php</code> according to your environment.